gemixin/digit-gui/README.md

     python3 -m venv venv
     source venv/bin/activate

-3. **Install the required package:**
+3. **Install the required packages:**
     Tkinter is included with Python by default.
-Install the DIGIT interface library:
+Install the DIGIT interface library and Pillow:
     ```bash
-    pip install digit-interface
+    pip install -r requirements.txt

 ## Running the GUI